finanalyst/raku-pod-render/RenderPod.md

 ```
 # Templates
-POD6 files contain both content and hints about how to render the content.
-The aim of this module is to separate the output completely from processing the POD6.
+Rakudoc (POD6) files contain both content and hints about how to render the content.
+The aim of this module is to separate the output completely from processing the Rakudoc (POD6).

 Both a new Raku-Closure-Template system (see [RakuClosureTemplates](RakuClosureTemplates.md)) and the Template::Mustache system can be used.
 Essentially Raku-Closure-Templates are Raku `subs` which are compiled by Raku and the run to generate a string.